semrush/intergalactic/website/docs/data-display/chart/chart.md

 The particular edge cases differ for different chart types, so see them in the documentation for specific chart you need.

-General rules of "empty" states for widgets with charts are described in [Error & n/a widget states](/components/widget-empty/).
+General recommendations of "empty" states for widgets with charts are described in [Error & n/a widget states](/components/widget-empty/).

 @page chart-code